19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (ii) if the HDB flat is subsequently sold or otherwise disposed of, the spouse shall pay to the Fund such amount as may be determined by the Board in accordance with any regulations made under section 77(1), and the Board shall credit that amount to one or more designated accounts maintained, or to be maintained, for the spouse;

-(iii) notwithstanding section 21B(11), upon the transfer of the member’s interest in the HDB flat to his spouse and upon payment in accordance with paragraph (i), if applicable, any charge constituted on the HDB flat under section 21B(1) shall cease to secure —

-(A) the repayment of the money withdrawn from the Fund by the member, including the whole or such part, as the Board may determine, of the interest that would have been payable thereon if the withdrawal had not been made; and
+(iii) notwithstanding section 21B(11), upon the transfer of the member’s interest in the HDB flat to his spouse and upon payment in accordance with paragraph (i), if applicable, any charge constituted on the HDB flat under section 21B(1) shall cease to secure the repayment of the money withdrawn from the Fund by the member, including the whole or such part, as the Board may determine, of the interest that would have been payable thereon if the withdrawal had not been made, and, if that is the only money secured by that charge, shall cease to be in force;

-[57/2007 wef 01/01/2008]

-(B) the payment of the minimum sum into the member’s retirement account,

-and, if those are the only moneys secured by that charge, shall cease to be in force;
+[Act 23 of 2012 wef 01/01/2013]

-(iv) there shall be a charge constituted on the HDB flat to secure —

-(A) the payment referred to in paragraph (ii); and
+(iv) there shall be a charge constituted on the HDB flat to secure the payment referred to in paragraph (ii);

-(B) the payment of the minimum sum into the spouse’s retirement account;
+[Act 23 of 2012 wef 01/01/2013]

-(v) sections 21(12) and 21B(2), (3)(a), (b) and (d), (4) to (11) and (14) shall apply, with the necessary modifications, to the charge under paragraph (iv), and for the purposes of such application —
+(v) sections 21(12) and 21B(2), (3)(a), (b) and (d), (5) to (11) and (14) shall apply, with the necessary modifications, to the charge under paragraph (iv), and for the purposes of such application —

 (A) any reference to the charge under section 21B(1) shall be read as a reference to the charge under paragraph (iv);

 (B) any reference to the member shall be read as a reference to the spouse; and

 (C) any reference to an encumbrance specified in section 21B(3)(c) shall be read as a reference to an encumbrance referred to in paragraph (vii);

+[Act 23 of 2012 wef 01/01/2013]

 (vi) the charge under paragraph (iv) shall be in addition to the charge referred to in paragraph (iii), if the charge referred to in paragraph (iii) continues to be in force; and